 Get practical advice from professional artists and follow these simple step-by-step guides.
 After you’ve had some practice, combine a few into a single picture.

-How to draw a bird: Because birds come in all shapes, colors, and sizes, start with reference photos of the type you want to draw.
-Then draw the basic shapes that make up the bird: an oval or teardrop shape for the body, a circle for the head, a triangle for the beak, and maybe a thin rectangle for the tailfeathers.
+How to draw a bird: Because birds come in all shapes, colours and sizes, start with reference photos of the type you want to draw.
+Then draw the basic shapes that make up the bird: an oval or teardrop shape for the body, a circle for the head, a triangle for the beak and maybe a thin rectangle for the tailfeathers.
 Don’t forget the feet if the bird is perched on something.
 Then it’s just a matter of adding layers of detail and using lines to suggest feathers.
-To add color, try using the watercolor brushes in Adobe Fresco.
+To add colour, try using the watercolour brushes in Adobe Fresco.

 How to draw a wolf: Wolves are cool things to draw, but remember that wolves are more than just large dogs.
-Their wildness is apparent in their leaner bodies and longer legs, and their predatory nature shows up in their eyes, which sit more on the front of their faces than dogs’ eyes.
-Their eye color also tends to be a bit lighter.
+Their wildness is apparent in their leaner bodies and longer legs and their predatory nature shows up in their eyes, which sit more on the front of their faces than dogs’ eyes.
+Their eye colour also tends to be a bit lighter.

 How to draw a horse: Once you’ve looked at some reference photos, sketch the circles and curved lines that make up a horse’s torso.
 Begin the head with two circles connected by a line and gently curved triangles for the ears.
 Then it’s on to the legs, more circles connected by lines.
 Remember the front legs move differently from the back legs, so focus on horse anatomy to supplement this drawing guide.

 How to draw a rose: Flowers can be a subject for easy doodles, but to really capture a rose, break the plant down into its basic parts.
 Then break those parts down into their basic shapes.
-Stems are cylindrical, petals are shaped like hearts or tears, and leaves tend to be serrated.
-Create a layer of those basic shapes, and then start with the center of the flower and begin adding petals.
+Stems are cylindrical, petals are shaped like hearts or tears and leaves tend to be serrated.
+Create a layer of those basic shapes and then start with the centre of the flower and begin adding petals.

 How to draw eyes: Because eyes convey so much emotion and personality, they’re a crucial aspect of any portrait.
 Get a quick anatomy lesson and follow the steps, from drawing the sphere of the eyeball to getting the lids and lashes right.